longjj/Hard-Aware-Deeply-Cascaded-Embedding_Only_Cars196/README.md

 Run the code **only for Cars196 dataset**.
 Good reference for green hand in metric learning.
 Pure bash & c++ code for training and extract features.
 Feel free to DIY your py script to build your test workflow.

+> *Note: This code is just for green hand to experience the basic deep metric learning workflow!
+More details should finally refer to the [original repo](https://github.com/PkuRainBow/Hard-Aware-Deeply-Cascaded-Embedding_release).*

 ---

 # Hard-Aware-Deeply-Cascaded-Embedding [ICCV2017 (spotlight)]